Taliesin268/rimes-compendium/content/Session Notes/Session 54 in-session notes.md

 They dropped a large cold smithing stone, and a fused together white gold and platinum. also viscous swirling red, and a pure white smithing stone

-Rime identified the swirling red one as a Blood Vial Smithing Stone - it absorbs blood mist in the air, and returns it to the attacked, like a vampire stone
+Rime identified the swirling red one as a Blood Vial Smithing Stone - it absorbs blood mist in the air, and returns it to the attacker, like a vampire stone

 Can't remove the smithing stone from the neckless - Kara actually removed her neckless to remove the fire stone.